CDCgov/data-exchange-processing-status/pstatus-report-sink-ktor/README.md

 # Overview
 This project is the processing status report sink.
-It listens for messages on an Azure Service bus, validates the messages, and if validated persists them to CosmosDB.
+It listens for messages on an Azure Service bus queues and topics, validates the messages, and if validated persists them to CosmosDB.
+If the validation fails due to missing fields or malformed data, then the message is persisted in cosmosdb under a new dead-letter container and the message is also sent to the dead-letter queue under the configured topic subscription(if the message was processed using the topic listener)

 This is a microservice built using Ktor that can be built as a docker container image.